School Science Lessons

 Tanacetum species are called tansies.

-Tansy, Mudbrick Herb Cottage, See text below Description.
+Tansy, Mudbrick Herb Cottage, See text below.

 Dried herb is sold as aerials.